 Patient communication apps

 This type of app boosts customer satisfaction, loyalty, health outcomes, and provides more transparency between patients and doctors.
-When developing a patient communication app, consider not only EHR integration and messaging features, but also a patient portal and hospital bracelet scanner to access patient health records seamlessly.

 That is how the EASE mobile app works, offering users the following features: